-In the last installment of this series, we highlighted the escalating salaries of Dr. Jack Raykovitz and Kitty Genovese.
+In the last installment of this series, we highlighted the escalating salaries of Dr. Jack Raykovitz and Katherine Genovese.
 Their salaries began rising coincident with the first allegations of abuse against Jerry Sandusky and didn't stop rising until 2009.

 Salaries don't tell the only story about who may have known about Sandusky.
 Donations tell an equally interesting story.

 Analyses of Second Mile donor lists from its annual reports from 2005 through 2010 revealed that a number of Penn State Board of Trustee members and/or their companies had strong financial ties to the organization.
 The chart below shows the donation history of current BOT members and/or their companies.
 USSteel (Surma), Merck (Frazier), PNC Bank (Junker), Lloyd Huck, and Paul Silvis made considerable donations over the years to the Second Mile.
 Surma was elected to the BOT in 2007 and Frazier in 2009.

 The red numbers indicate the years in which the news of the Sandusky scandal was shared among those with close ties to The Second Mile.
 It is notable that there is a precipitious drop in the donations from USSteel, PNC Bank, and Merck, but no such drop from Lloyd Huck or Paul Silvis.
 Linda Strumpf made a considerable donation in 2010.
 These donations provide insight into who may have known about the Sandusky investigation (Surma and Frazier) and who likely did not (Strumpf, Silvis, and Huck).